Knowing how to get personal training clients is essential for building a successful personal training business.

 Whether you email them or speak face-to-face, start by asking them how they are and what the progress of their fitness journey is.
 Once you’ve communicated, you can move on to other topics.

-A good idea is to understand why they left or stopped using your services.
-This could help you improve your services for them, especially if it’s something multiple past clients have mentioned.
+It’s important to understand why clients left or stopped using your services as this can help you improve for the future.
+This is especially true if it’s something multiple past clients have mentioned.

 For example, a client may have left because the hours you offered didn’t suit them.
 You could mention how you can provide this time slot for them now if they’re still interested.